CosmWasm/docs-deprecated/website/README.md

 # Editing Content

+## Install a Markdown Linter

+The [markdownlint extension for VSCode](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) works very well linting markdown.
+It helps you to organize headers correct way(indented) so the right bar will look correct.
+Please install this (or an equivalent for your editor) before adding any PRs to make sure the markdown is nice and clean.

 ## Editing an existing docs page

 Edit docs by navigating to `docs/` and editing the corresponding document: